matsuobasho/codegen_model_comparison/project_analysis.md

     a whole set of code that successfully incorporates a new feature in the codebase.
 So what we are ignoring is class definitions, how classes relate to each other.

+## Ideas for future work
+- sequence length limitations, ignoring classes
+- Basic prompt engineering
+- Limitations of testing on only 3 functions